hongchaodeng/vela-dagger/README.md

 # Vela Dagger

-This project shows how to implement KubeVela operations in Dagger.
+This project shows how to implement KubeVela operations in client side using Dagger.

 ## How It Works

 - It first downloads the CUE definitions from APIServer and converts them into local definitions.
 - Then we will create a Dagger plan pointint to the folder containing local definitions.
-- Once we run `dagger up`, it will automatically render and deploy those resources to simulate server operations.
+- Once we run `dagger up`, it will automatically render resources and orchestrate deployment to simulate server operations.

 ## Deploy Components and Traits